kitodo/kitodo-presentation/Documentation/Administrator/Index.rst

 c.
 Restart Solr.
 d.
 Reindex all documents.
 This can be done by the kitodo:reindex CLI command with the '-a' (all) flag.
 See: :ref:`reindex_collections`.

+Furthermore version 5.1 supports the use of Solr Managed Schemas to update the schemas automatically during the update of the extension.
+To use this feature you have to change the schemaFactory within solrconfig.xml from "ClassicIndexSchemaFactory" to "ManagedIndexSchemaFactory".

 *******
 Logging
 *******